CallmeNavin/P19_Product-Analysis/README.md

 - Data Cleaning:
   + Blank Checking:
     - category_tree:
-      + Parentid: ~1.5% missing values --> Missing values are expected for top-level categories, so no imputation is needed.
+      + Parentid: ~1.5% missing values --> minimal (~1.5%) and correspond to root-level categories without a parent.
+As no category dictionary is provided in the public dataset, these NaN values are considered expected and require no imputation.
     - events:
       + Transactionid: 99.5% missing values --> Hợp lý.
 Because blanks occur by design since only transaction events generate an ID, while view and addtocart remain empty.
   + Outliers Checking: 0%